krauselab/krauselab/README.md

 ## Editing the website

-To edit the website, I recommend using atom.
-Once it's installed from atom.io, you can open a whole directory and easily edit multiple files.
+To edit the website, I recommend using Atom.
+Once it's installed from atom.io, you can open your website by going to `File -> Add Project Folder` and navigate to the folder where you cloned the website in the previous section.

 If you want to see what edits to the website will look like after you've made your changes, you can use `hugo server` to render the website locally (i.e. on your computer) and see what it will look like when you deploy to GitHub.